MSC have over 14 years experience in automotive recruitment

 If you are looking for the highest quality candidates for a role in the motorsport and automotive industry, look no further than MSC.
-We can source all senior managers from the automotive Industry including Managing Directors, CEO’s, Manufacturing Directors and Managers for large and small businesses.
+As a headhunting firm, we can source all senior managers from the automotive Industry including Managing Directors, CEO’s, Manufacturing Directors and Managers for large and small businesses.
 We are committed to helping businesses find exactly what they are looking for.
 MSC works with industry recognised institutions, trade associations and leading automotive consultancies across the globe to identify and attract the very best individuals for your vacancy.

 We work with a wide range of automotive clients across the globe in public and private organisations, covering the following:

 Research and Development

 We always deliver the agreed targets and endeavour to exceed expectations to provide a service beyond the market forefront.
 Our staff always aims to meet the standards and expectations of your company in order that we may provide you with our finest quality executive search service.

 MSC has a proven track record of delivering successful appointments in a wide range of industries across the globe.
 Our success stems from sourcing and persuading the very best people to work for our clients.
 Candidates and clients trust MSC because we deliver more than we promise.
 That’s why clients across Europe and the globe always return to us as you can see from our portfolio of customers and their references.

 We have headhunted key individuals for a wide range of Tier One Automotive Companies across the UK and Europe.
 Some typical roles we have headhunted for in the automotive sector include: